autoplot/documentation/javadoc/org/das2/util/filesystem/HttpUtil.md

+# org.das2.util.filesystem.HttpUtil

-# org.das2.util.filesystem.HttpUtilUtilities for HTTP protocol, such as a cache for the HEAD metadata.
+Utilities for HTTP protocol, such as a cache for the HEAD metadata.

-HttpUtil( )
+# HttpUtil( )

 ***